ThomasFindlay/react-advanced-workshop-best-practices-and-patterns-for-managing-apis-slides/slides.md

 - Loaders and Actions are new features introduced in React Router 6.4 (Ported from Remix)
 - Data fetching and posting is coupled with the router rather than components
 - Allows to start loading data immediately upon entering a route instead of waiting for components to render and load.
-This helps with avoiding the waterfall effect.
+This helps with avoiding the waterfall effect

 ---
 layout: center